-A couple of weeks ago I received this question via email.
+A couple of weeks ago I received this question about innovation metrics via email:

-“What are the one or two metrics that you need to keep a corporate innovation program alive?
-Knowing that most all corps are made up of execution experts, quarter to quarter financial analytics, and incremental thinkers… So this question is not about what SHOULD we measure, but what MUST we measure to pacify the organization while the long term innovation ecosystem matures.”
+“What are the one or two innovation metrics that you need to keep a corporate innovation program alive?
+Most corporations are made up of execution experts, quarter-to-quarter financial analytics, and incremental thinkers.
+So this question is not about what SHOULD we measure.
+What MUST we measure to pacify the organization while the long-term innovation ecosystem matures.”

-If we haven’t agreed on a different metric and ROI is the default, we’re in the awkward position of having to convince everyone that whatever metrics we decide to report are somehow better than just reporting our non-existent ROI.
+If we haven’t agreed on a different metric and ROI is the default, we’re in an awkward position.
+We have to convince everyone that whatever metrics we decide to report are somehow better than just reporting our non-existent ROI.
 That’s a losing situation, because anyone feeling a little territorial about innovation can turn around and just ask “What’s the ROI?” to sink us.

 If I asked my friend to pick out a funny movie and he chose Pixels, I only have myself to blame.
 I knew he was an Adam Sandler fan, and I could have easily foreseen (and prevented) this unfortunate turn of events.

 I should have specified in advance that my metric for “funny” excludes anything with Adam Sandler.
 (Sorry, Adam.)
-So instead of cracking up to Ali Wong in Always Be My Maybe (the movie-night equivalent of a successful product launch), I would have to get into a fist fight for the remote control.
+So instead of enjoying Ali Wong in Always Be My Maybe, I would have to get into a fist fight for the remote control.